open-cloud/open-cloud.github.io.old/4_notes.md

 5. Replace Synchronizer framework, as described in the [Adding Services to XOS](../2_developer/#adding-services) section of the Developer's Guide.
-Support is included for inter-Synchronizer coordination, but with limitations.

 ###Axtell / 1-May-2015.